 Other South America Backpacking Routes

-There are loads of options for lengthening or shortening this itinerary.
+There are loads of options for lengthening or shortening this itinerary or just doing almost entirely your own thing.
 Extensions may include spending time in the Amazon by delving deeper into Brazil or heading to Iquitos in Peru.
 Nature lovers would also be foolish not to make the long trip down to the chilly, southern tip of the continent in Patagonia.

 If you’re pushed for time though, one option is to take a few flights along the way to save yourself many lonely hours on buses and skip some of the less interesting bits.
 One possibility would be flying from Quito to Cuzco and then heading on the Inca trail.
-Peru is a very large country with some dodgy roads and the ascent up to Cuzco by land is something of a nightmare.
+Peru is a very large country with some dodgy roads and the ascent up to Cuzco by land is both challenging and time consuming.

 If money is more your restraint and you only have three months for backpacking South America for example, consider focusing on the cheaper Andean region, particularly Ecuador, Peru and Bolivia.